ncatlab/nlab-content/pages/9/5/0/0/20059/content.md

 A cubical-type model category is a [[model category]] [[mathematical structure|structure]] whose fibrations are defined by a _uniform lifting condition_ against a generalized form of open box inclusions.

-The term is not a precise technical one, but refers to model structures arising from a family of constructions, the first of which is due to [[Christian Sattler]].
+The term is not a precise technical one, but refers to model structures arising from a family of constructions, the first of which is due to [Sattler 2017](#sattlerEEP).
 These constructions are motivated by [[cubical type theory]] and can in particular be applied in certain [[categories]] of [[cubical sets]].

 ### Assumptions